Skip to content Skip to footer

 3 MinAverage Onboarding Time

 The card itself was the marketing.
 Matte black.
 Minimal branding.
-It looked like something a Silicon Valley engineer would carry.
 In a market where most bank cards feature garish colours and cluttered logos, Slice’s design was a deliberate rebellion.
 You didn’t just use Slice.
 You showed it off.

 The Acquisition Machine